Website Data Tracking and Opt-out

 By using Twitter and the radio qualities (re-tweeting) provided by Twitter, the websites you visit are linked with your Twitter account and disclosed to other users.
 This data is also transferred to Twitter.
 As the provider of this website, we do not receive any information on the content of the data transferred, or its use, from Twitter.

 Processing is based on the express consent given when you first visit our website, pursuant to article 6(1)(a) of the GDPR.
 Only in the event that your approval proves ineffective for formal reasons do we base processing on the legal basis of the balancing of interests pursuant to article 6(1)(f) of the GDPR, where our legitimate interest lies in the targeted advertising and analysis of the effect and efficiency of this advertising.

 You are entitled to revoke your consent at any time or, for reasons arising from your personal situation, to revoke your personal data being processed at any time pursuant to article 6(1)(f) of the GDPR.
-To confirm this, click on the following link: opt-out link
+To change your current consent, please click this link.

 You are then no longer recorded in conversion tracking statistics.
 In addition, you may prevent cookies being saved by selecting relevant technical settings in your browser software.
 We would like to point out however that you may not be able to fully use all the functions of this website if you prevent conversion tracking.